-- Gallagher Estate's emerging proposals for Land off Bickenhill Road, Marston Green are capable of contributing positively to meeting the housing needs of the Borough in a sustainable manner.
+- 6.1 L&Q Estate's emerging proposals for Land off Bickenhill Road, Marston Green are capable of contributing positively to meeting the housing needs of the Borough in a sustainable manner.
 The site is located within 1200m of Marston Green village centre, which benefits from a supermarket, petrol station, ATM, pharmacy and local shops.
 The nearest primary school is located approximately 1000m west of the proposed site and as such within walking distance of the site.
-Public transport provision is readily available with bus stops in close proximity of the site and Marston Green railway station is within 1400m of the site. - As has been set at within this document the site benefits from its close proximity to the UK Central Hub Growth Area which embraces existing and proposed employment hubs namely; Birmingham Airport, the NEC, Arden Cross (proposed HS2 International Station), Birmingham Business Park and Jaguar Land Rover (JLR), the proposals for which will significantly increase employment and jobs in the area.
+Public transport provision is readily available with bus stops in close proximity of the site and Marston Green railway station is within 1400m of the site. - 6.2 As has been set at within this document the site benefits from its close proximity to the UK Central Hub Growth Area which embraces existing and proposed employment hubs namely; Birmingham Airport, the NEC, Arden Cross (proposed HS2 International Station), Birmingham Business Park and Jaguar Land Rover (JLR), the proposals for which will significantly increase employment and jobs in the area. - 6.3 Residential development on land at Bickenhill Road, Marston Green will assist the Borough in providing homes close to jobs in the main economic growth area in the Borough.

-- Residential development on land at Bickenhill Road, Marston Green will assist the Borough in providing homes close to jobs in the main economic growth area in the Borough. - The technical information that has been provided within this Background Document sets out that there are no insurmountable physical constraints to the development of the site for residential development. - The scale and form of development has been landscape and visually led with development located away from the more open parcels of the site to the north which will be retained in agricultural use.
-The proposals fully take account of the presence of mature vegetation including the mature woodland of School Rough and hedgerows throughout the various parcels of the site.
+- 6.4 The technical information that has been provided within this Background Document sets out that there are no insurmountable physical constraints to the development of the site for residential development. - 6.5 The scale and form of development has been landscape and visually led.
+The proposals fully take account of the presence of mature vegetation including the mature woodland of School Rough to the north and hedgerows throughout the site.
 The retained areas of vegetation combined with the proposals for new landscape planting will enhance the quality of the proposals.
-The existing feature which include the School Rough woodland and the course of the Low Brook as well as the defensible boundary of Bickenhill Road will form a new defensible Green Belt boundary.

-- The development proposals will include the: - The provision of a range of dwelling types and sizes including affordable housing which would assist in meeting the Borough housing needs in a sustainable location on the edge of Marston Green: - Retention of the School Rough woodland, the Low Brook corridor and the Heath Corner LWS - The provision of new areas of public open space within the development including informal open space to achieve soft development edges, natural play space, an equipped play area indicatively shown located centrally within the development and new footpaths links which will link to the wider surrounding area as a recreational feature of the proposals: - The creation of a development that is well connected, readily understood and easily navigated, promoting a layout which reduces dependence on the car and which links to existing pedestrian networks; - The creation of a strong landscape structure, retaining existing hedgerows and providing new tree planting which will integrate the development with the surrounding landscape; - 6.7 The work that has been undertaken by the project team demonstrates that Land off Bickenhill Road, Marston Green is suitable, achievable and residential development on the site is deliverable.
-Gallagher Estates look forward to engaging with Solihull Council to discuss the site further.
+Existing features including the School Rough woodland and the course of the Low Brook and Bickenhill Road will form new defensible Green Belt boundaries. - 6.6 The development proposals will include the: - The provision of a range of dwelling types and sizes including affordable housing which would assist in meeting the Borough housing needs in a sustainable location on the edge of Marston Green; - The provision of new areas of public open space within the development including informal open space to achieve soft development edges, natural play space, an equipped play area indicatively shown located centrally within the development and new footpaths links which will link to the wider surrounding area as a recreational feature of the proposals; - The creation of a development that is well connected, readily understood and easily navigated, promoting a layout which reduces dependence on the car and which links to existing pedestrian networks; - The creation of a strong landscape structure, retaining existing hedgerows and providing new tree planting which will integrate the development with the surrounding landscape; - 6.7 The work that has been undertaken by the project team demonstrates that Land off Bickenhill Road, Marston Green is suitable, achievable and residential development on the site is deliverable.
+L&Q Estates look forward to engaging with Solihull Council to discuss the site further.

-www.pegasuspg.co.uk
+www.pegasusgroup.co.uk